Humboldt Forum at a Glance

 - 1924: Opening of the exhibition halls to house the East Asian collection, in the museum on Prinz-Albrecht-Strasse (now Martin-Gropius-Bau)

 - 1945: Ninety percent of the holdings of the Museum of East Asian Art are taken to the Soviet Union as spoils of war.
-To date, only three hundred of these objects have been returned.
+Only 300 objects remained; they became the basis of a newly built museum

 - 1963: The Indian department is detached from the ethnological collection of the Museum of Ethnology and managed as a separate art museum.